thatonequill/aev-LastByte/doc/src/presentation.md

 | `err.`        | Error                | Secret bosses — corrupted hybrid entities                       |

 It might sound complicated at first, but it quickly becomes second nature.
-Later on, weapons might use a similar system instead of traditional labels like “sword” or “bow.”
+Later on, weapons will use a similar system instead of traditional labels like “sword” or “bow.”

 ---